BlingCorp/bling/docs/module/tabbed.md

 *screenshot by [JavaCafe01](https://github.com/JavaCafe01)*

 ### Signals
-The tabbed module emits a few signals for the purpose of integration,
+The tabbed module emits a few signals for the purpose of integration:
 ```lua
 -- bling::tabbed::update -- triggered whenever a tabbed object is updated
 --             tabobj -- the object that caused the update